aleshaleksey/fansys23/08-spell-list.md

 - If the attack is a rectilinear effect and the barrier crosses its path, the target is affected as if it is inside the barrier.
 - The barrier negates effects caused by area of effect "fire" spells of an equal or lower level than the "earth ward" that do not require an attack roll.

-**Upcast**: For every extra MP dice above 3 placed into the spell, the radius extends by 5ft, or the duration increases by 1h.
+**Upcast**: For every extra MP die above 3 placed into the spell, the radius extends by 5ft, or the duration increases by 1h.
 Alternatively the damage increases by 1d8 and damage reduction increases by 2.

 - If the spell is cast as a reaction, it cannot be upcast.
 - At 5MP and higher the spell is no longer concentration.